talkable/talkable-docs/README.md

 - **Sphinx Builder**: Automatically rebuilds documentation when files change (stays running)
 - **LLM Text Processor**: Continuously monitors and processes documentation changes (stays running)

+> [!IMPORTANT]
+> The Sphinx builder is configured with the `-a` flag to force complete rebuilds.
+This prevents a known issue where sphinx-sitemap generates partial sitemaps during incremental builds.
+See the "Known Issues" section below for details.

 ### 5. Access the Documentation

 Open your browser and navigate to: `http://192.168.1.100:8080/`